akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 # State of Alaska Request for Proposals

-**Alaska Asset Verification System (AVS)/Enhanced Verification System (EVS)**
+**Alaska Resources for Integrated Eligibility Services (ARIES) System Support**

-RFP 2000000034
+RFP TBD

-Issued 1/23/2020
+Issued TBD

-The Alaska Department of Health and Social Services, Division of Public Assistance is soliciting proposals from qualified offeror's for a web hosted subscription service to meet the requirements of Supplemental Appropriations Act, 2008, Pub.
-L. No. 110-252; Section 1940 of the Social Security Act, Alaska Statutes (AS) 47.05.105 and 7 CFR 272.16 for asset, income, identity and new hire matches.
-The goals of this project are to procure a subscription service, supplemented with regularly scheduled bulk data matches, to verify applicants meet the eligibility criteria for Public Assistance programs quickly and accurately.
+The Alaska Department of Health and Social Services (DHSS), Division of Public Assistance (DPA) is searching for a partner to support the ongoing maintenance of the public assistance eligibility system.
+This system currently processes eligibility for MAGI Medicaid but is growing to support all existing public assistance programs.

 ------------------------------------------------------------------